Doctor Who: Spoofs and cultural references

-The Cardiff exhibition closed on 9 September 2017.

-Merchandise

-Since its beginnings, Doctor Who has generated hundreds of products related to the show, from toys and games to collectible picture cards and postage stamps.
-These include board games, card games, gamebooks, computer games, roleplaying games, action figures and a pinball game.
-Many games have been released that feature the Daleks, including Dalek computer games.

 Audio

 The earliest Doctor Who–related audio release was a 21-minute narrated abridgement of the First Doctor television story The Chase released in 1966.
 Ten years later, the first original Doctor Who audio was released on LP record; Doctor Who and the Pescatons featuring the Fourth Doctor.
 The first commercially available audiobook was an abridged reading of the Fourth Doctor story State of Decay in 1981.
-In 1988, during a hiatus in the television show, Slipback, the first radio drama, was transmitted.
+In 1985, during a hiatus in the television show, Slipback, the first radio drama, was transmitted.

-Since 1999, Big Finish Productions has released several different series of Doctor Who audios on CD.
-The earliest of these featured the Fifth, Sixth and Seventh Doctors, with Paul McGann's Eight Doctor joining the line in 2001.
-Tom Baker's Fourth Doctor began appearing for Big Finish in 2012.
-Along with the main range, adventures of the First, Second and Third Doctors have been produced in both limited cast and full cast formats, as well as audiobooks.
-The 2013 series Destiny of the Doctor, produced as part of the series' 50th-anniversary celebrations, marked the first time Big Finish created stories (in this case audiobooks) featuring the Doctors from the revived show.
-Along with this, in May 2016, the Tenth Doctor, David Tennant, appeared alongside Catherine Tate in a collection of three audio adventures.
-In August 2020, Big Finish announced a new series of audios beginning release in May 2021, featuring Christopher Eccleston reprising his role as the Ninth Doctor.

-In addition to these main lines, both the BBC and Big Finish have produced original audio dramas and audiobooks based on spin-off material, such as Torchwood and The Sarah Jane Adventures series.
+Since the late 1990s, Big Finish Productions have produced audio plays based on Doctor Who and its spinoffs.
+Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christopher Eccleston, David Tennant, John Hurt, Jodie Whittaker and Jo Martin have reprised their role as The Doctor in these dramas, as have many of the companions and regular supporting actors from the programmes history.
 The main range, Doctor Who: The Monthly Adventures, holds the Guinness World Record for the longest-running science fiction audio play series.
+In 2020 Big Finish revealed that The Monthly Adventures would come to an end in favour of individual box sets.

-In 2022, BBC Sounds began airing Doctor Who: Redacted, a 10-episode podcast written by Juno Dawson and starring Charlie Craggs and Jodie Whittaker.
+In 2022, BBC Sounds began airing Doctor Who: Redacted, a podcast written by Juno Dawson and starring Charlie Craggs and Jodie Whittaker.
 The podcast focuses on a trio of friends who host a paranormal conspiracy podcast, "The Blue Box Files", and end up getting involved in much more than they expected.
+The podcast was later renewed for a second series.